djbeadle/ESP8266InfluxClient/README.md

 # ESP8266InfluxClient

-A simple way to log data from your ESP 8266 to an InfluxDB server.
-Designed for use in the ESP 8266 Core for Arduino enviroment.
+A simple way to log data from your ESP8266 to an InfluxDB server using the [HTTP API](https://docs.influxdata.com/influxdb/v1.5/guides/writing_data/#writing-data-using-the-http-api).
+Designed for use in the ESP8266 Core for Arduino enviroment.

-***TOTALLY UNTESTED.
-STAY TUNED***
+Does it work?
+It seems to!
+Please open an issue / contribute a pull request if you have fixes, features, optomizations, issues, etc.

+#TODO:
+- Authentication support
+- More update functions for various data types

 ## Documentation: